aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 ---
 layout: post
-title: Linear Algebra &#58; A Supreme Display of its Talent with Fibonacci Numbers
+title: Linear Algebra &#58; A Supreme Display of its Power with Fibonacci Numbers
 ---

 The Fibonacci numbers are a famous sequence of numbers in mathematics.
 A few beginning terms of the sequence are: